Full-time: three years; Part-time: usually four years or five years with honours.

 Each year we organise a dedicated law careers fair which is supported by a range of employers from the Crown Prosecution Service (CPS) to County Councils and Solicitors firms.

 You will be supported in finding legal placements and have numerous opportunities to visit relevant legal establishments, both locally and beyond.
-In Year 2 you are able to visit many of the European Institutions during a week-long study tour in Brussels.
+During this course you are able to visit many of the European Institutions during a week-long study tour in Brussels.

 We also have a network of alumni working in large North West organisations that offer placements to our graduates.